 He went on to become a research associate and Research Assistant Professor in the Department of Mechanical, Aerospace and Nuclear Engineering (MANE) and the Center for Modeling, Simulation and Imaging in Medicine (CeMSIM).

-He is currently the Assistant Director of the Center for Evidence Based Simulation at Baylor University Medical Center at Dallas.
+He is currently the Assistant Director of the Center for Evidence Based Simulation at Baylor University Medical Center.
 Dr. Sankaranarayanan has published over 70 peer reviewed publications in journals and conferences and specializes in surgical simulation, surgical robotics and haptics.

 Simulation Technician, Seeger Surgical Simulation Center